ericrogler/Green-Book/Z004_Management_General_Teaching.md

 All these calculations also assume you don't need additional setup time, purchasing venue space, buying materials, and other additional costs for specific meetings as well; only personnel showing up for X amount of time.

 Though meetings may seem like low-cost methods of communication, they quickly add up if not controlled.
 Even if you're in the camp of championing collaboration and "quick meetings," you still have to prove the value of a meeting is greater than the cost of doing one.
 This is *especially* true for meetings taking away time spent on other essential work projects.

+To repeat once again: As soon as a meeting is deemed invaluable, people will not respect the meeting.

 ### **Making Meet[ings] Simple, Effective, and Efficient**